 Steps

-Wash the Brussels sprouts, trim the hard bottom part, and remove any damaged outer leaves.
-Cut them in half lengthwise except for the smallest ones, which you can leave whole.
-Place all cleaned and cut sprouts in a bowl, add some salt and pepper, and two teaspoons of oil.
-Mix with hands to thoroughly coat all sprouts.
-Place them on a baking tray, cut side down.
-At this point, you can either bake them at 428°F (392°F fan) for about 45 minutes or put the tray in the air fryer at 320°F-356°F for about 30 minutes.
+Wash the Brussels sprouts, trim the hard part at the bottom, and remove some of the outer damaged leaves.
+Cut them in half lengthwise except for the tiny ones that you can leave whole.
+Place all the cleaned and cut sprouts in a bowl, add a little salt and pepper, and two teaspoons of oil.
+Mix with your hands to coat all the sprouts well.
+Place them on a baking sheet with the cut side down.
+At this point, you can either bake them at 428°F (392°F fan) for about 45 minutes or place the sheet in the air fryer at 320°F-356°F for about half an hour.
 The sprouts should not be turned and should be well-colored and tender, but not burnt.
-Turn off and keep them warm in the oven or air fryer.
+Turn off and keep them warm in the oven or air fryer itself.

-Meanwhile, prepare the quinoa following the package instructions.
-Typically, quinoa needs to be rinsed thoroughly and then placed in a pot with double the amount of water and a pinch of salt.
-Once the water boils, lower the heat and let it cook for about 10 minutes: at that point, you will see the typical tail of the quinoa seeds emerge.
-If there is excess water, you can drain it, then fluff the seeds with a fork, as you would with rice.
-Add the well-drained chickpeas to the quinoa and mix.
-In a cup, pour the remaining 2 teaspoons of oil, a little salt and pepper, the juice and part of the grated lemon zest, and mix well.
+Meanwhile, prepare the quinoa according to the package instructions.
+Typically, the quinoa should be rinsed thoroughly and then placed in a saucepan with double the water and a pinch of salt.
+When the water boils, lower the heat and let it cook for about 10 minutes: at that point, you will see the typical tail of the quinoa seeds emerging from the seed.
+If there is excess water, you can drain it and then fluff the seeds with a fork, as you do for rice.
+Add the well-rinsed and drained chickpeas to the quinoa and mix.
+In a cup, pour the other 2 teaspoons of oil, a little salt and pepper, the juice, and part of the grated lemon zest and mix well.
 Seed the pomegranate.

-Now combine all the ingredients: in the serving dish, pour the chickpeas and quinoa and dress with the oil and lemon mix, mixing well.
-Add the still warm sprouts and some of the pomegranate seeds reserved for decoration.
-Decorate with a few parsley leaves, the rest of the pomegranate seeds, and grated lemon zest.
+Now combine all the ingredients: pour the chickpeas and quinoa into the serving dish and season with the oil and lemon mix, mixing well.
+Add the still warm sprouts and the pomegranate, reserving some for decoration.
+Garnish with some parsley leaves, the remaining pomegranate seeds, and grated lemon zest.
 Et voilà, the quinoa with Brussels sprouts, chickpeas, and pomegranate is ready to be enjoyed!

-I found this dish very tasty, a valid way to appreciate Brussels sprouts for sure: when roasted, they acquire a great flavor, indeed it’s hard to resist eating them as soon as they come out of the oven (and you can see that from the photo above!).
+I found this dish very tasty, a great way to appreciate Brussels sprouts for sure: when roasted, they acquire a great flavor, and it’s hard to resist eating them right out of the oven (as seen in the photo above!).

-Moreover, it is a complete vegan dish ideal also for those who are gluten intolerant.
+Moreover, it is a complete vegan dish that is also ideal for those who are gluten intolerant.
 It is extremely filling and gives a great sense of fullness for a long time.
-As it is also good once cooled, I recommend it to anyone who takes lunch to work or school: in fact, the leftover I stored in the fridge was even better the next day!
-Try making it and let me know if you liked it…
+Since it is also good when cooled, I recommend it to those who take meals to work or school: in fact, the leftovers I kept in the fridge were even better the next day!
+Try it and let me know if you liked it…

 by Giovanna Buono